Satsrag/embed_input/zcode_embed_ime/README.md

 ## Statement

----

 The Zcode thesaurus, inputting logic, and font are copied from [Zmongol's](https://github.com/zmongol) [zmongol2021](https://github.com/zmongol/zmongol2021) library.
 The copyright belongs to Zmongol.

 The Inputting logic has a tiny problem.
-Some words cannot be typed without the thesaurus database.
+Some words cannot be typed without using the thesaurus database.
 I will try to fix this.
 If someone finds cannot input some words or has any other problem with this library, please feel free to open an issue or PR.